MediaArea/MediaConch_SourceCode/Documentation/REST.md

 - user:              Integer: a unique id for the user
 - id:                Integer: id given by the Analyze command
+- options:           Array of String: Options associated to the analyze

 ##### Response